Last Minute travel plans – I need cat care !

-- Enter your basic information: your post code, the dates you’ll be away, and how many visits per day you’d like.
+- Enter your basic information: your ZIP code, the dates you’ll be away, and how many visits per day you’d like.

 - While you wait to hear back from the cat sitters, fill out your furry friend’s profile page.
 Include your kitty’s age, their cat care essentials, and any other information your future cat sitter may need to refer to later.

-- Once you’ve been contacted back by one of your chosen cat sitters, book and pay via the platform.
+- Once you’ve heard back from one of your chosen cat sitters, you then book and pay via the platform.
 This activates the booking.

 - Arrange a time to meet your cat sitter.
-Preferably, have them come by your home to meet Mr Whiskers while you’re still around.
+Preferably, have them come by your home to meet your fur baby while you’re still around.
 During this meeting, explain the process and instructions for your kitty’s care, and hand over the keys.

 Why does my cat need a cat sitter?

-While Mr Whiskers may come across as independent and standoffish, cats need daily care and attention.
+While your cat may come across as independent and standoffish, cats need daily care and attention.
 Most adult cats are okay with one night alone, but you should never go out of town and leave your kitty to fend for themselves for multiple days.

-While boarding your cat at a cattery may seem like a good emergency option, it’s always a better idea to book a last-minute cat sitter instead.
-Firstly, it can be difficult to find a cattery that takes spontaneous bookings.
+While boarding your cat at a facility may seem like a good emergency option, it’s always a better idea to book a last-minute cat sitter instead.
+Firstly, it can be difficult to find a boarding facility that takes spontaneous bookings.
 Not only that, the experience of being transported to a new place with lots of strange smells (and strange cats) can be very stressful for your kitty.
-Add to this that their favourite human is nowhere to be found, and your cat could end up feeling very upset.
+Add to this to the fact that their favorite human is nowhere to be found, and your cat could end up feeling very upset.

 What do I need to tell my cat sitter?